An Introduction to Bloom's Taxonomy for Instructional Designers

 - Application: a scenario in which learners need to make decisions based on the information they learned.

-- Analysis: a matching question where learners classify terms or concepts into the appropriate category.
+- Analysis: a sorting question where learners classify terms or concepts into the appropriate category.

-- Synthesis: a free-response question where learners are asked to outline a plan of action.
+- Synthesis: a free-response question that asks learners to outline a plan of action.

-- Evaluation: a scenario where learners are asked to compare and contrast the options available.
+- Evaluation: a scenario where learners compare and contrast the options available.

-As you can see, certain activity types can be used for more than one skill level.
+As you can see, you can use certain activity types for more than one skill level.
 It all depends on how you design those activities.
 And this is only the beginning—there are many more activities that you can design to help your learners achieve each of these cognitive skill levels.

-Hopefully this article has you thinking about how you can apply Bloom’s Taxonomy to your instructional design process in order to create clear, concise learning objectives and design activities to support those objectives.
+Hopefully, this article has you thinking about how you can apply Bloom’s Taxonomy to your instructional design process to create clear, concise learning objectives and design activities to support those objectives.

 Want more instructional design tips?
 Check out these articles: